Aavescan logo Aavescan

 Calculating Interest Rates

-Learn how to track onchain lending rates accurately through time for research and accounting purposes
+Learn how to track onchain lending rates accurately through time for research and accounting purposes.

 Aave Interest Rates History

-Exploring major events in the history of Aave interest rates including the USDC depeg, ETH PoW fork and sUSDe looping
+Exploring major events in the history of Aave interest rates including the USDC depeg, ETH PoW fork, sUSDe looping and the rsETH liquidity crunch.

 DeFi Strategies